10.02. Layoff and Termination Due to Program Discontinuance for Reasons of Financial Emergency or Educational Considerations

 B. Faculty members in a program being considered for discontinuance for educational considerations will promptly be informed of this activity in writing and provided at least thirty days in which to respond to it.
 Tenured and probationary faculty and academic staff will be invited to participate in these deliberations.

-C. Before the chancellor issues notice to a faculty member of an intention to terminate an appointment because of discontinuance of a program, the institution will devote its best efforts to place the faculty member concerned in another suitable faculty position.
-If placement in another position would be facilitated by a reasonable period of training, such retraining and relocation will be provided and the institution will bear the cost where readaptation is feasible as provided in s.36.22(12).
+C. Before the chancellor issues notice to a faculty member of an intention to terminate an appointment because of discontinuance of a program or department of instruction, the institution will make every effort to place the faculty member concerned in another suitable faculty position that is acceptable to the faculty member.
+If placement in another position would be facilitated by a reasonable period of training, such retraining and relocation will be provided and the institution will bear the cost.
 If no position is available within the institution, with or without retraining, the faculty member’s appointment then may be terminated, but only with provision for severance as indicated in 10.11.

 D. Faculty members may contest a proposed relocation under the hearing procedures described in section 10.08 below.

-E. Faculty members recommended for layoff or termination due to discontinuance of a program for educational considerations shall have the same rights of notification, hearing, and review described in 10.07.-10.10. below.
+E. Faculty members recommended for termination due to discontinuance of a program for educational considerations shall have the same rights of notification, hearing, and review described in 10.07.-10.10. below.